Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Specialisation: Unknown** (Guess)
 > Barrowin remembers the largest number of enemies she's had to tank at once in the current area.
-Blessed Hammer is increased by 100% multiplied by that number.
+Blessed Hammer is increased by `$amount%` multiplied by that number.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>